miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 As a spot check, you will want to make sure your validator is producing reasonable log output (**warning**, there will be a lot of log output).

-In a new terminal window, ssh into your validator machine, switch users to the `sol` user and `tail` the logs:
+In a new terminal window, ssh into your validator machine, switch users to the `mln` user and `tail` the logs:

 ```
-su - sol
+su - mln
-tail -f solana-validator.log
+tail -f miraland-validator.log
 ```

 The `tail` command will continue to display the output of a file as the file changes.
 You should see a continuous stream of log output as your validator runs.
 Keep an eye out for any lines that say `_ERROR_`.